RoganDawes/P4wnP1_aloa/README.md

 Additional notes on key presses with `press`:

-I don't want to dive into the depth of USB keyboard reports inner workings, but some things are worth mentioning to pinpoint the limits and possibilities of the `press` command (which is based on raw keyboard reports):
+I don't want to dive into the depth of USB keyboard reports inner workings, but some things are worth mentioning to pinpoint the limits and possibilities of the `press` command (which itself works based on raw keyboard reports):
 - a keyboard report can contain up to 8 modifier keys at once
-- the modifier keys are: LEFT_CTRL, RIGHT_CTRL, LEFT_ALT, RIGHT_ALT, LEFT_SHIFT, RIGHT_SHIFT, LEFT_GUI, RIGHT_GUI
+- the modifier keys are
+  - LEFT_CTRL
+  - RIGHT_CTRL
+  - LEFT_ALT
+  - RIGHT_ALT
+  - LEFT_SHIFT
+  - RIGHT_SHIFT
+  - LEFT_GUI
+  - RIGHT_GUI
-- P4wnP1 allows aliases for common modifiers
+- P4wnP1 allows using aliases for common modifiers
   - CTRL == CONTROL == LEFT_CTRL
   - ALT == LEFT_ALT
   - SHIFT == LEFT_SHIFT
   - WIN == GUI == LEFT_GUI
-- in addition to the modifiers, up to eight keys could be added
+- in addition to the modifiers, `press` consumes up to six normal or special keys
   - normal keys represent characters and special keys
   - example of special keys: BACKSPACE, ENTER (== RETURN), F1 ..
 F12)
+  - the keys are language layout agnostic (`press("Z")` results in USB_KEY_Z fo EN_US keyboard layout, but produces USB_KEY_Y for a German layout.
+This corresponds to pressing the hardware key 'Z' on a German keyboard, which would produce a USB_KEY_Y, too.)
   - `/usr/local/P4wnP1/keymaps/common.json` holds a formatted JSON keymap with all possible keys (be careful not to change the file)
-- adding multiple keys to the press command, doesn't result in a key sequence, but in pressing all the given keys at the same time
+- **adding multiple keys to the a single `press` command, doesn't produce a key sequence.** All given given keys are pressed at the same time and release at the same time.
 - `press` releases keys automatically, this means a sequence like "hold ALT, press TAB, press TAB, release ALT" currently isn't possible

 #### Keyboard layout

-The HIDScript command to change the keyboard layout is `layout(language map string)`.
+The HIDScript command to change the keyboard layout is `layout(<language map name>)`.

-Here's an example on how to switch keyboard layout, multiple times in a single script:
+The following example switches keyboard layout to 'US' types something and switches the layout to 'German' before it goes on typing:

 ```
 P4wnP1_cli hid run -c 'layout("us"); type("Typing with EN_US layout\n");layout("de"); type("Typing with German layout supporting special chars üäö\n");'
 ```

-The output result of the command given above, depends on the layout used by the USB host.
+The output result of the command given above, depends on the target layout used by the USB host.

 On a host with German keyboard layout the result looks like this:
 ```